 Tripetra Yoga Retreat - credits: mandala.gr

 Triopetra Yoga Retreat is a place where good energy flows freely.
 Through the generous beauties offered by Crete, visitors can feel comfortable and take care of themselves.
-The people of Triopetra Yoga Retreat through daily practice of yoga and healthy eating, want to offer a different experience and teach visitors how to live a healthier and happier life.
-It operates from May to mid-September, hosting important yoga instructors from all over the world with extensive yoga experience.
+The people of Triopetra Yoga Retreat through the daily practice of yoga and healthy eating, want to offer a different experience and teach visitors how to live a healthier and happier life.
+It operates from May to mid-September, hosting important yoga instructors from all over the world with extensive yoga experience in unique yoga studios.

 Euphoria Retreat - credits: euphoriaretreat.com